ngrenjie2005-eng/FYP-Brand-Reputation-System/notebooks/README.md

 The workflow includes operations such as:

-- text normalisation;
+- Text normalisation;
-- lowercasing;
+- Lowercasing;
-- contraction expansion;
+- Contraction expansion;
-- slang and abbreviation normalisation;
+- Slang and abbreviation normalisation;
-- spelling-related normalisation;
+- Spelling-related normalisation;
-- repeated-character normalisation;
+- Repeated-character normalisation;
-- repeated-punctuation handling;
+- Repeated-punctuation handling;
 - URL removal;
 - HTML removal;
-- mention handling;
+- Mention handling;
-- hashtag normalisation;
+- Hashtag normalisation;
-- emoji handling;
+- Emoji handling;
-- language filtering;
+- Language filtering;
-- duplicate removal;
+- Duplicate removal;
-- short-review handling;
+- Short-review handling;
-- creation of processed review datasets.
+- Creation of processed review datasets.

 The processed datasets are then saved for reuse by the DistilBERT and Hybrid notebooks.